zoanana990/khienhOS/doc/protected_mode.md

 ### Our heap implementation
 - Will consist of a giant table which describes a giant of free memory in the system.
   This table will describe which memory is taken, which memory is free and so on.
-We will call it "entry table"
+We will call it "block_entry table"
 - Will have another pointer to a giant piece of the memory, this will be the actual heap data its itself that users can use `malloc`.
 We will cal this "data pool".
 If our heap can allocate 100 MB of RAM then the heap data pool will be 100 MB in size